Consumer price index in the United States: Core CPI

 A Core CPI index is a CPI that excludes goods with high price volatility, typically food and energy, so as to gauge a more underlying, widespread, or fundamental inflation that affects broader sets of items.
 More specifically, food and energy prices are subject to large changes that often fail to persist and do not represent relative price changes.
 In many instances, large movements in food and energy prices arise because of supply disruptions such as drought or OPEC-led cutbacks in production.
 This metric was introduced by Arthur F. Burns in the early 1970s, when food and especially oil prices were quite volatile, as an inflation metric that was less subject to short term shocks.
 Today, however, the Federal Reserve targets the average level personal consumption expenditures price index, not Core CPI, primarily because it covers a larger portion of the economy and so is a more general measure of price inflation than the CPI.

 Chained CPI for all urban consumers (C-CPI-U)

 This index applies to the same target population as the CPI-U, but the weights are updated each month.
-This allows the weights to evolve more gracefully with people's consumption patterns; for CPI-U, the weights are changed only in January of even-numbered years and are held constant for the next two years.
+This allows the weights to evolve more gracefully with people's consumption patterns.For CPI-U, the weights are updated only every January and reflecting the consumption patterns two years behind and is held constant for an entire year.